KNDinesh/CKA-Certification-Course-2025/Day 04/README.md

 => Anything which is required for building the image (in Python application example **python app.py** in last session) is the build context.

 => It is always recommended to only keep the necessary files and folders in build context while building the image.
+Docker copies everything that is present in the build context to the docker daemon if Dockerfile **ADD** instruction has (. .).

 => Having README.md or any other file which is not related to application should not be maintained in build context.

-=> Because docker copies everything that is present in the build context to the docker daemon.

 ---